0to10/software-development-workflow/README.md

 ### Done

+> The "Done" state indicates that (engineering) work on an issue has been
+> completed, and that the work meets all agreed upon acceptance and coding
+> criteria

 When the Reviewer has ensured that the task has been completed in accordance with the criteria that were agreed upon, the task must be moved to "Done".